 That is until an updated version gets released, and we come to the all-important question of whether we take the risk of possibly getting a better experience or play it safe and give in to the tried and tested.

-Here, we take a look at Driverscape, a massive third-party database of free drivers and the crucial question of whether it’s safe to use.
+Here, we take a look at Driverscape, a massive third-party database of free drivers and the most crucial question of whether it’s safe to use.

 What Is Driverscape?

 Driverscape is a privately compiled third-party catalog of drivers for an array of hardware ranging from graphics cards to motherboards and peripherals such as USB keyboards, printers, and mice.

 The team at Driverscape has manually amassed the drivers from official manufacturer websites and categorized them according to device category and manufacturer name allegedly for easy access as a one-stop-shop.

 Driverscape claims the drivers are Windows Hardware Quality Labs (WHQL) certified (Microsoft’s third-party seal of approval) and that it has individually examined each driver for authenticity.
 The website also offers a treasure trove of historic drivers for hardware that’s no longer in production or supported by the manufacturer.

 Driverscape also proposes a Driver Update Utility compatible with Windows XP, Vista, 7, 8, and 10, that scans your computer to identify on any obsolete and missing drivers then proposes the option of downloading and installing replacements.

 Is There A Need To Use Driverscape?

-The question isn’t so much whether Driverscape is safe, but rather is there a need to obtain drivers via third-party driver update software or install them manually from the Driverscape library.
+The question isn’t so much whether Driverscape is safe, but rather if there’s a real need to obtain drivers via third-party driver update software or install them manually from the Driverscape library.

 Windows does a stellar job of keeping all critical hardware up to date with tried-and-tested drivers that have Microsoft’s blessing.
 There’s virtually no need to update drivers manually for the majority of devices.

 If a driver desperately needs updating and Windows falls short, then the first port of call is always the support page of the device manufacturer’s website where you’ll find the most up to date driver.
 By doing so, you guarantee authenticity and a download free of any potential trojans, malware, or rootkits.

 Is Driverscape Safe?